Probabilistic channel simulation using coherence: Probabilistic channel simulation with DIO

-In other words, this theorem implies that if a quantum channel $\cN$ satisfies the condition $\Delta\circ\cN = \Delta\circ\cN\circ\Delta$ (also known as resource nonactivaing channel~\cite{liu2017resource}), then it can be simulated by DIO.
-Besides, it is straightforward to extend this theorem to the probabilistic scenario, which is shown in the following.
+In other words, this theorem implies that if a quantum channel $\cN$ does not satisfy the condition $\Delta\circ\cN = \Delta\circ\cN\circ\Delta$ (also known as a resource nonactivating channel~\cite{liu2017resource}), then it cannot be simulated by DIO.
+Also, it is straightforward to extend this theorem to the probabilistic scenario, which is shown in the following corollary~\ref{coro:no_go_coro}.